 In this, I have long ago given her some benefit of the doubt.

-For example, the other line in The Secret Doctrine, used in reference to her racial prejudices is, “The MONADS of the lowest specimens of humanity (the “narrow-brained” savage South-Sea Islander, the African, the Australian) had no Karma to work out when first born as men, as their more favoured brethren in intelligence had” (The Secret Doctrine, Vol. 2, p 168).
+The other line in The Secret Doctrine used in reference to her racial prejudices is, “The MONADS of the lowest specimens of humanity (the “narrow-brained” savage South-Sea Islander, the African, the Australian) had no Karma to work out when first born as men, as their more favoured brethren in intelligence had” (The Secret Doctrine, Vol. 2, p 168).

 They “had no Karma to work out when first born as men, as their more favored brethren in intelligence had.
 The former are spinning out Karma only now; the latter are burdened with past, present, and future Karma.
 In this respect the poor savage is more fortunate than the greatest genius of civilised countries.”